 - Weighs only 4.0 lbs. with battery for reduced operator fatigue

 Because of its size, the Makita XPH012 is very powerful.

 The unit weighs only 4 lbs. with the battery yet has a 4 pole motor that delivers 480 lbs of max torque.
-On additional, it bids different speed with two-speed choices (0-400 and 0-1,500 RPM) which shows that the drilling as well as driving, you do can be much more possible.
+In addition, it bids different speeds with two-speed choices (0-400 and 0-1,500 RPM) which shows that the drilling as well as driving, you do can be much more possible.
 Not just only is this a lightweight cordless drill, it’s also very reliable to hold thanks to the compact ergonomic scheme.
-The XPH012 structures a bright LED light which illuminates the work area even after you’ve released the trigger.
+The XPH012 structures a bright LED light that illuminates the work area even after you’ve released the trigger.

 We really like the flexibility of this cordless drill.
 The

 capability to use this unit as a hammer driver-drill makes it mainly unique.
 If you’re in a hurry, you’ll particularly enjoy the 18V Lithium-Ion batteries which are very fast to charge (as little as 20 to 30 minutes), not to discussion lightweight.
 There are few in the way of criticisms from consumers but once occasional comment mentions slight chuck shake.
 Also, while powerful, it may well struggle when it comes to more heavy-duty projects but this is not

 uncommon for cordless drills.